Raptors tie team record with 11th straight win, beat Bulls

 Dunn was injured on the first possession of Friday’s loss at Brooklyn.
 He flew back to Chicago Saturday to be evaluated by team doctors.

-Chicago forward Daniel Gafford didn’t return after suffering an apparent injury on an awkward fall in the first quarter.
+Bulls forward Daniel Gafford didn’t return after suffering an apparent injury on an awkward fall in the first quarter, but Boylen said afterward that Gafford was OK.
 Gafford had missed the previous nine games because of a dislocated right thumb.

-Up by 10 points to begin the fourth, the Raptors extended their lead on 3-pointers by Davis and Patrick McCaw, leading to a Bulls timeout.
+Chicago led 63-60 at halftime, but Toronto reclaimed the lead with a 17-4 run over the first five minutes of the third.

-Siakam scored eight points in the first and Toronto connected on five of 11 attempts from 3-point range to lead 32-29 after one.
-Young scored 12 points for the Bulls in the opening quarter, making five of six shots.
+“We dropped our heads a little bit in that third when the ball wasn’t going in and they made their run,” Boylen said.

 TIP-INS